evkx/evkx.github.io/content/models/nio/et5/ET5_Touring/_index.md

 ### Steering

-Dynamic steering is standard on the Nio ET5 Touring.
+Dynamic steering is a standard feature on the Nio ET5 Touring.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes